smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

 ### Create a consumer contract

 Use the [FunctionsConsumer.sol](https://github.com/smartcontractkit/functions-hardhat-starter-kit/blob/main/contracts/FunctionsConsumer.sol), which is already in your `./contracts` folder.
-After you complete this tutorial, you can modify it to fit your needs and redeploy it.
+You can modify it to fit your needs and redeploy it later.
+Optionally, you can take an existing contract of your own and enable it to handle Chainlink Functions requests.
+Just make sure that it meets the requirements listed in this guide.

 In general, a consumer contract requires several components: